SiliconLabs/wfx-common-tools/test-feature/README.md

 ## [Installing the necessary resources](#installing-the-necessary-resources)
 Python3 resources for SSH and UART need to be installed, including the paramiko package which deals with encryption required by SSH (paramiko installation is the longest one).
+### Installing Python3 on Windows
+* Download Python3 from https://www.python.org/downloads/windows/ for your platform
+* In the first installation window, tick 'Add Python 3.x to PATH' (otherwise you will need to add it to your PATH later)

 ```
 apt-get update
 apt-get install libffi-dev python3-pip